colonyos/colonies/docs/Executor.md

 # How to implement a Colonies Worker?
 The primary purpose of a worker is either to submit **process specifications** or **execute processes**.
 A process specification defines a process that should be executed in the future.
 Note that a Colonies process is generic concept and is not the same thing as an operating system process.
 A process is simply a series of computations or activities that produce some kind of result.
 It can be almost anything, for example turning on a lamp, training a neural network, serving a statistical model, dispatching a drone etc.

-A Colonies worker needs to implement a runtime environment in order to execute processes.
-To do so, it needs to interact with a Colonies server using the Colonies API.
-Every worker must have a valid runtime id and a corresponding runtime private key.
+A Colonies executor needs to interact with a Colonies server using the Colonies API.
+Every worker must have a valid executor id and a corresponding executor private key.
 The private key is used to sign all messages sent to the Colonies server.
-The server derives the runtime id from the signatures and then check if the worker is a member of the colony it tries to interact with.
+The server derives the executor id from the signatures and then check if the worker is a member of the colony it tries to interact with.

 ## Submitting a process specification
 A process specification can either be created by using the Colonies SDK available in Go, Python, Haskell, JavaScript or Julia, or by defining a JSON file as below and then submit it using the Colonies CLI.